12 Best Dumbbell Oblique Exercises for a Stronger Core

 How To Do Dumbbell Lunges With Twist

 1. Stand with your feet shoulder-width apart.
-Hold one dumbbell at your chest with both hands, gripping it on each end.
+With both hands, hold one dumbbell at your chest, gripping it on each end.

-3. Take a step forward, bending your knees, to create two 90-degree angles with your legs.
+3. Take a step forward and bend your knees to create two 90-degree angles with your legs.

 4. Slowly rotate your torso to the right.
-You should feel a nice stretch in your midback.
+You should feel a nice stretch in your oblique.

 6. Keep alternating the leg with which you lunge twist